danse/multiversum/posts/2017-12-15-kasaputia.md

 tempo, switch to Kollektiv Türmstrasse.
 I hear several songs at full volume, really enjoying it.
 After one i really enjoyed i stop.
 The clouds moving in the silence on the highlands are majestic.

-## Cards

-Now the road isn't much harder to reach than the web in both cases i just need a gesture and curiosity.

-The door is on a road when cars almost never pass.
-There is no one directly in front living the other side and staring.
-People pass rarely.